Don't Waste Your Pretty

 Don't Waste Your Pretty is an American romantic comedy-drama film written by Katrina O'Gilvie and directed by Tamara Bass.
 The film stars Keri Hilson, Deborah Joy Winans, Redaric Williams, Jasmine Burke, Kaye Singleton and Rainey Branch.
 The film is based on the book with the same name by Demetria L. Lucas.
-It follows follow a group of close friends then one of them, single career woman Mykah Jones, read a book Don't Waste Your Pretty and subsequently begin to change how their view to relationships.
+It follows a group of close friends then one of them, single career woman Mykah Jones, reads a book Don't Waste Your Pretty and subsequently begins to change her view to relationships.